 Soviet artist Fyodor Reshetnikov

 In the Soviet art of the postwar period were relevant pictures on the theme of the struggle for peace and international solidarity of the working people, against imperialism and the threat of a new war, as well as the development of national liberation and the labor movement abroad.
 This theme, which could be called an international, first received intensive development in biased Russian art from the beginning of the Cold War.
 The first pictorial approaches to new themes have been associated with the creation of genre paintings, scenes of which were drawn from the Soviet newspaper reports about strikes and demonstrations abroad.
-An example of this approach is the famous painting Soviet artist Fyodor Reshetnikov “For Peace!”, Awarded the USSR State Prize in 1951.
+An example of this approach is the famous painting of Fyodor Pavlovich Reshetnikov “For Peace!”, awarded the USSR State Prize in 1951.
 Reshetnikov clearly depicted street worker suburbs of Paris.
 Away – a demonstration under a red flag.
 Thus, the demonstration of ideologically correct, and no wonder it dispersed by police.
 In the foreground – a group of fearlessness children writing on the wall the magic word “Peace.”

 Fyodor Pavlovich Reshetnikov was born 28 July 1906, in a small village of Dnepropetrovsk region, into a family of icon painters.
 He lost his parents early and was raised by his elder brother, a student at the Kiev Art School, who had to leave school to support his family.
 He painted icons for churches and houses, and Fyodor helped him mix paints, prepare the canvases.

 As a young boy, he began wandering in search of work.
 His “pictorial experiments” Reshetnikov applied in the design of clubs, provincial theaters; combined “art” with the work of the choir leader, artist, sports instructor, but he did not leave the desire to learn.
 Since he had no secondary education, he had to enter the Art Department of workers’ school.